codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 [php-osx by Liip][php-osx-downloads] being recommended.

-The other option is to [compile it yourself][mac-compile], in that case be sure to have installed either Xcode or Apple's substitute ["Command Line Tools for Xcode" downloadable from Apple's Mac Developer Center][apple-developer].
+The other option is to [compile it yourself][mac-compile], in that case be sure to have installed either Xcode or Apple's substitute ["Command Line Tools for Xcode"][apple-developer] downloadable from Apple's Mac Developer Center.

 For a complete "all-in-one" package including PHP, Apache web server and MySQL database, all this with a nice control GUI, try [MAMP][mamp-downloads].